kylecartier/swiftui-programs/README.md

 # SwiftUI-Programs
-This will be implied for SwiftUI programs.
+This will be implied for Swift and SwiftUI programs.